sicoda/p3k14c-py/README.md

 5. Final Decline (post 7500 Cal BP)
   - Across all plots, a sharp decline is seen after 7500 Cal BP, marking the site's final abandonment.

-## Data Merging
+## Human - Environment Interactions
 By merging the results from the SPD script with paleoclimate data, it can be elucidated whether or not a demographic trend was influenced by an environmental change.
-By overlaying the demographic proxy with smoothed environmental proxies, the script highlights distinct periods of environmental stress and then evaluates whether corresponding demographic drops (identified via Monte Carlo significance testing) represent true societal collapses or resilient recoveries.
+By overlaying the demographic proxy with smoothed environmental proxies, the script highlights distinct periods of environmental stress and then evaluates whether corresponding demographic drops (identified via Monte Carlo significance testing) represent true societal collapses and/or recoveries.

+**Tools**: `requests` for querying web APIs, `scipy.interpolate`(`interp1d`) for time-series alignment, `scipy.signal`(`savgol_filter`, `detrend`) for smoothing, and `matplotlib`/`seaborn`.

 **Functionality**:
   - Automated Data Retrieval: Fetches local environmental proxy data (e.g., stable isotopes, pollen) from PANGAEA and Neotoma databases based on proximity to the archaeological site.